FOSE1025/S1_2020/practicals/week08/FOSE1025_week08_practical.md

 ## Activity 2 - Charting Pivot Tables (5 minutes + 5 minutes discussion)

-Using the same data from activity 1, create a pivot chart that displays the average height of each player position. the resulting chart should look like this:
+Using the same data from activity 1, create a pivot chart that displays the average height of each player position.
+The resulting chart should look like this:

 ![barchart.png](barchart.png)